gauravtopre9/gauravtopre9/README.md

 - 🌱 I’m currently learning **Machine Learning, Deep learning and CNN**

-- I’m looking for **opportunities in Data Science and Machine Learning**
+- I’m looking for **opportunities in Data Science and Machine Learning.**

 - 👨‍💻 All of my projects are available at [My Portfolio](https://linktr.ee/gauravtopre)